b4handjr/pytest-firefox/README.rst

 You will need the following prerequisites in order to use pytest-firefox:

 - Python 2.7, 3.6
-- py.test 2.7 or newer
+- pytest 3.0 or newer

 Installation
 ------------